Dominique Marie Varlet

 Dominique-Marie Varlet (15 March 1678 in Paris – 14 May 1742 in Rijswijk) was a French prelate and missionary of the Catholic Church who served as vicar general of the Diocese of Quebec.
-Later, as the Roman Catholic Bishop of Babylon, he caused a schism within the Roman Catholic Church by consecrating four men successively as Archbishop of Utrecht.
+Later, as the Latin Catholic Bishop of Babylon, he was involved in a schism within the Catholic Church by consecrating four men successively as Archbishop of Utrecht.

 Early life

 Varlet was born in Paris on March 15, 1678 to Achille Varlet and Marie Vallée.
 His father was an actor known by the name Sieur de Verneuil, and his uncle, Charles Varlet de La Grange, was a famous collaborator and friend of Molière.
 Little is known of his mother, except that she was the daughter of a Parisian hatter, was much younger than her husband, and that she, too, had been involved in theater.
 Varlet's parents had seven children, of which three survived to adulthood, including Varlet and his younger siblings Jean-Achille (1681-1720) and Marie-Anne.